-At one corner, stones marking the various guizes of the Shinto deity Jizo, who protects women and children, travellers and pilgrims.
+At one corner, stones marking the various guises of the Shinto deity Jizo, who protects women and children, travelers and pilgrims.
 The red cloths are offerings in exchange for answered prayers.

 Column footings for a West Main Hall, yet to be built.

 Kofukuji has the second highest pagoda in Japan.
-It was built in 730 but destroyed and rebuilt 5 times, most recently in 1426.
+It was built in 730 but destroyed and rebuilt five times, most recently in 1426.

 Another view of it.